-The tensile properties of single lap joints of kenaf fibre (KF) and glass fibre reinforced epoxy (GFRE) omposite were studied.
+Strength of kenaf/glass fibre reinforced epoxy (GRE) composite lap joint omposite were studied.
 The vacuum infusion technique was implemented in preparing samples with parameters of i) different stacking sequence among KF and GFRE and ii) different type of sequences: symmetry, antisymmetry and unindirectional sequences.
 The stress-strain of the composite joint materials was investigated by using a mechanical instrument, Shidmadzu Universal Testing Machine at room temperature.
 The hybrid joining failure mode was investigated by employing both epoxy adhesive and Huck bolt onto single lap joint of composite materials.
 The experimental results show that the hybrid joint of KF/ GFRE with the unidirectional stacking exhibits highest, with predominantly bearing mode failure.
-Different types of stacking and sequences were observed to be an important role for mechanical performance of hybrid composite, natural and synthetic materials.
+Different types of stacking and sequences were observed to an important role for mechanical performance of hybrid composite, natural and synthetic materials.